Forgot password

 Something went wrong.
 Try again or contact support if the problem persists.

-All of the cat species in the Pokémon franchise
+All cat species in the Pokémon franchise

 Meowth, that's right!
 And a whole lot more.

-The Pokémon franchise has added over 1,000 different Pokémon since it all began back in 1996.
+The Pokémon franchise has added over 1,000 different Pokémon since it all began in 1996.
 While some Pokémon designs are completely fantastical or based on inanimate objects, many are based on regular, everyday animals.
 From fish to birds to axolotls, just about every type of animal on earth has been Pokémon-ized at some point.

 Recommended Videos

-Among one of the most popular base animals for Pokémon is cats.
-Pokémon have been based on domesticated cats, lions, tigers, and more since Generation I. In the years since, some of the game’s earliest cat Pokémon have even received new regional forms and updated looks.
-Thanks to the massive amount of ‘mons out there, it can be hard to keep track of which ones are cat-based.
+Thanks to the massive number of ‘mons out there, it can be hard to keep track of which ones are cat-based.
 Fear no more, cat lovers: we’ve compiled a list of every single cat species in the Pokémon franchise for your enjoyment.

 A note before we get started: While there has been debate regarding whether certain Pokémon are truly based on cats, most notably Mew and Mewtwo, we’ve decided to restrict this list to Pokémon who very obviously have cat-like features or belong to a similar class of big cats (lions, tigers, etc.).
 We’re also not including any Mega, Dynamax, or Gigantamax forms, but we will include regional forms.